 Better theoretical understanding and the development of software tools is required in order to deal efficiently with the follow-up of interesting candidates from incoherent search pipelines.
 A fully coherent follow-up method has been developed based on a non-grid based approach using a Mesh Adaptive Direct Search algorithm (NOMAD).
 A methods paper describing this follow-up procedure and its performance has been published.
 A follow-up pipeline has been implemented and applied to candidates from the S5R5 Einstein@Home search.
-A methods paper about the application of the follow-up procedure to the S5R5 Einstein@Home candidates is in preparation.
-In the coming year the follow-up procedure will be extended including addition of higher-order spin-downs.
-We will consider a multi-stage strategy in order to speed-up the follow-up procedure.
-We will further investigate moving the coherent follow-up step onto the hosts participating in the Einstein@Home search.
+A methods paper about the application of this follow-up procedure to the S5R5 Einstein@Home candidates is in preparation.
+An alternative coherent and completely deterministic procedure was used to follow up low significance candidates of the targeted Galactic centre search.
+Investigations along both lines will continue.
+The final goal is to move the coherent follow-up step onto the hosts participating in the Einstein@Home search.
 We will investigate the possible application of the follow-up method to candidates from searches for unknown binary systems.

-5.3.5 Instrumental line-veto statistics for wide-parameter searches
+5.3.5 Instrumental line-veto statistics for wide-parameter searches highest $\mathcal{F}$ values are kept for further analysis.

-One of the standard methods of CW data analysis is the multi-detector \mathcal{F} -statistic.
-In a typical search, the \mathcal{F} -statistic is computed over a range in frequency, spin-down and sky position, and the candidates with highest \mathcal{F} values are kept for further analysis.
 However, this detection statistic is susceptible to a class of noise artifacts, strong monochromatic lines in a single detector.
 Conventionally, these artifacts are removed manually in post-processing.
 By assuming an extended noise model - standard Gaussian noise plus single-detector lines - we can use a Bayesian odds ratio to derive a generalized detection statistic, the line veto (LV-) statistic.
-In the absence of lines, it behaves similarly to the multi-detector \mathcal{F} -statistic, but it is much more robust against line artifacts, reducing the need for manual removal in post-processing.
+In the absence of lines, it behaves similarly to the multi-detector $\mathcal{F}$ -statistic, but it is much more robust against line artifacts, reducing the need for manual removal in post-processing.